 Sales Tax Revenue.
-Sales tax revenue increased by less than one tenth of a percent in 2012 to a total of \$27,008,483 (+\$13,108 from 2011).
-The overall condition of the economy was stable if not stagnant which led to the very slight increase in retail sales and sales tax for 2012.
-Based on current economic forecasts, total sales tax revenues are expected to continue increasing gradually in 2013.
+Sales tax revenue increased by 2.44% in 2013 to a total of \$27,666,837 (+\$658,354 from 2012).
+The overall condition of the economy led to an increase in consumer confidence, which led to slightly increased retail sales and sales tax for 2012.
+Based on current economic forecasts, total sales tax revenues are expected to continue increasing gradually in 2014.
+In addition the sale of the Kitsap Mall has boosted sales tax revenue.

 Growth in Expenses.
-Even as the economy shows signs of rebounding, the County continues to be faced with the problem; growth in revenues are not, nor are they expected to keep up with growth in expenses in the future.
-This issue along with annexations by cities is causing major changes in the County operation, as we continue to look for ways to operate more efficiently and effectively.
+Even as the economy rebounds, the County is faced with a problem; growth in revenues is not, nor is expected to keep up with growth in expenses in the future.
+This issue along with annexations by cities is causing major changes in the County operations, as operations continue to be reduced.